Protecting parents and aiding adoptions

 Facilitating stepparent adoptions

-If the biological parent does not consent to the adoption, we can take your case to court and seek to obtain an order to terminate the parental rights of the biological parent.
+If the biological parent refuses to consent to the adoption, depending on the facts of your case, we can take your case to court and seek to obtain an order to terminate the parental rights of the biological parent.

-Can grandparents in Michigan get visitation rights after a stepparent adoption?
+Can grandparents in Michigan obtain visitation rights after a stepparent adoption?
 In most, if not all cases, the answer is yes.
+That being said, often, time is of the essence.
 Barberi Law can advise and represent you.

 Representing biological parents